powerlock/Ecommerce/readme.md

 # In this project, we focused on Ecommerce data to predict the purchase behavior
-## This project is done with GoogleColab.
+## This project is done using GoogleColab.

 ### 1. Data exploration
 ### 2. Feature engineering.